-The information in this catalog accurately represents the ICR School of Biblical Apologetics at the time of publication [i.e., as of July 7th AD2021].
-However, consistent with applicable law (which includes the religious liberty safeguards of the 1st & 14th Amendments to the U.S. Constitution), the School of Biblical Apologetics reserves the right to make non-arbitrary changes in policies, procedures, faculty, curriculum, and costs, at any time.
+The information in this catalog accurately represents the ICR School of Biblical Apologetics at the time of publication [i.e., as of June 1st AD2025].
+However, consistent with applicable law (which includes the religious liberty safeguards of the 1st & 14th Amendments to the U.S. Constitution), ICR's School of Biblical Apologetics reserves the right to make non-arbitrary changes in academic policies, procedures, faculty, curriculum, and costs, at any time.